Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Not even a personal weapon.

-Cargo bikes are for good road surfaces, ideal in an urban environment, but less so in a forest.
+Cargo bikes are for firm road surfaces, ideal in an urban environment, but less so in a forest.

-These limitations mean that without the support of a larger vehicle, or from a static location, applications will be payload limited, not necessarily a bad thing, but something to note.
+These limitations mean that without the support of a larger vehicle or from a static location, usefulness is limited.

-Sidecars; might as well use a quad bike or side-by-side ATV.
+Sidecars; you might as well use a quad bike or side-by-side ATV.

 Single wheel